michitaro/vue-menu/README.md

 # vue-menu
 ## Introduction
-Recent web applications are mainly for mobile environments, and UI premised on mouse operation such as window, context-menu nested-menu is no longer mainstream.
+Recent web applications are mainly for mobile environments.
+Therefore UIs premised on mouse operation such as window, context-menu, nested-menu and so on are no longer mainstream.
-However the context-menu and nested-menu is still effective way to have operations on deeply structured data.
+However the context-menu and nested-menu are still effective way to have operations on deeply structured data.
-This package is an implementation of {nested,context}-menu for PC environment as a Vue Component.
+This package is an implementation of {nested,context}-menu for PC environments as a Vue Component.

 ### [Working Demo](https://michitaro.github.io/vue-menu)
 ### Features